 We’re committed to helping you reduce the environmental impact of the buildings you create … from product design and raw material selection, to how products are made and delivered.
 Our EPDs have been third party-certified by UL Environment as conforming to the requirements of ISO 14025.

-An Environmental Product Declaration (EPD) is a delcaration for a product or product family that offers: a holistic view of a product; condensed information on a product's environmental impact; and a summary of performance attributes, aesthetics, and environmental preferences to aid in product selection for each project.
+An Environmental Product Declaration (EPD) is a declaration for a product or product family that offers: a holistic view of a product; condensed information on a product's environmental impact; details the embodied carbon information; and provides a summary of performance attributes to aid in product selection for each project.

 Environmental Impact Areas Included in an EPD

-Global Warming Potential – also known as “carbon footprint,” this takes into consideration greenhouse gas emissions, or other emissions that contribute to climate change
+Global Warming Potential – also known as “carbon footprint,” and “embodied carbon”, which details the greenhouse gas emissions, or other emissions that contribute to climate change

 Primary Embodied Energy – amount of energy from renewable and non-renewable sources used in the raw material procurement for a product, and the amount of energy required to manufacture it into a new product

 Ozone Depletion – thinning of the earth’s stratospheric ozone layer